-Students must be in attendance at school by the beginning of second period to be eligible to participate in any extracurricular activity or practice.
-If a student arrives later than the beginning of second period or leaves school early, the student MUST provide a doctor's note to the main office (via fax - if applicable to situation) prior to attending, participating, or practicing in any extracurricular activity.
+Students must be in attendance at school by 11:00 A.M. to be eligible to participate in any extracurricular activity or practice.
+If a student arrives later than the beginning of second period or leaves school early, the student MUST provide a doctor's note to the main office (via fax - if applicable to situation) prior to attending, participating, or practicing in any extra-curricular activity.
 This applies to attendance on a school day preceding any weekend event(s).
 Exceptions to this rule are: